 Often the prognosis of Achilles tendonitis or Achilles tendinopathy is very good, often conservative treatments are successful and there is no need for drugs, injections or surgery.

-While managing Achilles tendonitis or achilles tendinopathy are typically different depending on the diagnosis, we follow these 3 general stages;
+While managing Achilles tendonitis or achilles tendinopathy are typically different depending on the diagnosis.

 - Reduce & Control pain; stop aggravating factors, Offload the injured tissue.

 - Identify and address causes to the problem

 - Build function, increase tissue tolerance, adapt tissue to stress to promote healing and solve the problem.
 Address causes and risk factors.